AmithBV0606/TanStack-Query/README.md

 **Default Value :**
 The default staleTime is 0, meaning data becomes stale immediately after being fetched.
 This ensures data is always up-to-date but can lead to frequent refetching.

+## Polling

+- In React Query, polling refers to the technique of fetching data from an API at regular intervals to keep the UI up-to-date with the latest information.

+- This is especially useful for scenarios where data changes frequently and you want to display real-time updates without requiring the user to manually refresh the page.

+### `refetchInterval` option:

+- The simplest way to enable polling is to pass the refetchInterval option to the useQuery hook.

+- This option specifies the interval (in milliseconds) at which React Query should automatically refetch the data.

+**Problems with polling :** The moment you switch to other tabs or website, the polling will be pasued untill you re-open the website created by you.

+### refetchIntervalInBackground option :

+- Used when you want to fetch the data even in background or you are in another tab.

+- If you want to continue polling even when the component is not mounted, you can use the `refetchIntervalInBackground` option.